 Participants read research articles and review papers on the institutional analysis of forest governance or data collection for the analysis.
 One or few students in each class make the presentations on the articles/papers for discussion with the other participants.
-The participants should attend all of 15 classess as speaker or audience.
+The participants should attend all of 15 classess on the following themes.